WeiChiaChang/easter-eggs-mobile/README.md

 npm install @pingy/cli --global
 ```

-Last step, install all of the modules:
+Last step, install all of the modules :

 ```shell
 npm install
 ```

-Type this command with your favorite iterm2:
+Type this command with your favorite iterm2 :

 ```shell
 pingy dev